bentoml/BentoDiffusion/README.md

 - Stable Diffusion v1.4, v1.5 and v2.0
 - Stable Diffusion XL v1.0
+- Stable Diffusion XL Turbo

 More models (for example, ControlNet and DeepFloyd IF) will be added soon.

+> [!NOTE]
+> If you want to deploy Stable Video Diffusion, see the project [BentoSVD](https://github.com/bentoml/BentoSVD).

 ## Get started